-As another example, the brand quest could be to improve the environment.
+As another example, the brand’s quest could be to improve the environment.
 You could tell a story about the things you do to reduce your environmental footprint and be more sustainable.

 For example, Coca-Cola uses a quest story type in this advert.

-Their quest is to take on the environmental challenge from packaging, and make the world better through more sustainable packaging.
+Their quest is to take on the environmental challenge of making more sustainable packaging.

-They know customers feel strongly about environmental issues and want to show the story of what they do to improve the environment.
+They know customers feel strongly about this issue and want to show the story of what they do to improve the environment.